 Using the spray is easy.
 Most come with containers that can be attached to garden hoses and sprayed over the artificial turf.
 Depending on the type of spray used, rinsing may not be needed.
 Applying the spray once every couple of months will keep the artificial turf looking green and vibrant as well as eliminating any odors that may present themselves.

 Unlike natural grass lawns, artificial turf does not create lawn waste.
 Once it is installed, there will be no more worrying about removing grass clippings or weeds.
-Proper maintenance will take a few minutes a day.
+You will find it takes only a few minutes a day, once you learn how to maintain artificial grass lawns.
 Instead of spending hours removing the clutter of lawn debris, you can enjoy quality time with your family.

 Why Choose Pacific Grass & Turf?

 When you choose artificial grass you get more than just the turf grass itself.
 It’s a complete landscape system.
 The artificial grass system includes preparation of the ground the artificial grass will be installed on, the drainage through the artificial grass backing, the infill material used to keep the artificial grass blades erect and provide ballast, and the yarn that create the “fake-grass” blades.
 We install Global Syn-Turf artificial grass for residential landscapes that matches the look and feel of real grass.
-Artificial grass requires little to no maintenance.
 Keep your residence looking pristine with artificial grass landscaping from Pacific Grass & Turf, your artificial turf company in Sacramento.

 If you are considering making the change to artificial grass at your home, get in touch with us!
 We can show you how much less time you can spend worrying about how to maintain your artificial grass lawn.